raxoft/miguel/README.md

 If you prefer unsigned keys instead and your database engine supports it, you can pass the `unsigned_keys: true` option to `define` to make it happen.
+If you don't want any of these defaults set up for you, pass the `use_defaults: false` option to define instead.

 Finally, the `timestamps` helper can be used to create the `create_time` and `update_time` timestamps for you.